DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/grouping.md

 Use the `GroupingState`, `IntegratedGrouping` (or `CustomGrouping`) and `TableGroupRow` plugins to set up a Grid with simple static grouping.

+Specify the expanded group keys in the `GroupingState` plugin's `expandedGroups` property and subscribe to the `update:expandedGroups` event to control group expanding/collapsing.
+Use the `.sync` modifier for two-way binding.

 In the following examples, the grouping options are specified using the `GroupingState` plugin's `grouping` property.
 However, the `update:grouping` event handler is not specified because the grouping option is not supposed to be changed internally as the grouping UI is not available.

-Specify the expanded group keys in the `GroupingState` plugin's `expandedGroups` property and subscribe to the `update:expandedGroups` event.
-Use the `.sync` modifier to setup two-way binding for the property.

 ### Built-in Grouping